A fundamental differential system of Riemannian geometry: Proofs of main formulae

 If $\eta$ is a $p$-form, then $\eta\circ(\wedge^p1)=p!\,\eta$.
 For a wedge of $p$ 1-forms we have the most important identities:

 For a 2-form $\eta$ and any endomorphism $B$, clearly \,$\eta\circ B\wedge B\,(v,w)=2\eta(Bv,Bw)$.
 For a 3-form and two endomorphisms $B,C$, letting $\cyclic$ denote cyclic sum, we have

+A great advantage of the construction of forms as above is that it obeys a simple Leibniz rule under either Lie or covariant differentiation, with no minus signs attached:

-\subsection{Proofs for section \ref{Geomofthetangentspherebundle}}
+\subsection{Proofs for Section \ref{Geomofthetangentspherebundle}}

-We are now ready for the proofs of the auxiliary and main formulas in section \ref{TnedsoS}.
+We resume with the theoretical setting of Section \ref{TnedsoS}.
+We are now ready for the proofs of the auxiliary and main formulae there.
+The theory recurs to the now classical geometry of tangent bundles initiated by Sasaki (cf. \cite{Alb5,Alb3,Alb4,Blair,Sakai,Tash}).

-To encourage the reading which follows, we start by giving yet another explanation of the well-known formulas \eqref{pullbackconnectionproperties}.
+To encourage the reading which follows, we start by giving yet another explanation of the well-known formulae \eqref{pullbackconnectionproperties}.
 In a way, these are the defining equations of a connection in relation with the horizontal subspace $H$.
 We may always assume a non-vertical vector is of the form $w=(\dx v_1)_x(v_2)$ where $x\in M$ and $v_1,v_2\in\XIS_M$ are vector fields.
 We just need the map $v_1$ into $TM$ to be defined on a neighbourhood of $x$.
 As it is not so difficult to see, $w^v=((\dx v_1)_x(v_2))^v=\na_{v_2}v_1$.
 Then since $\pi\circ v_1=1_M$ and $v_1^*\xi_x=\xi_{v_1(x)}=v_1(x)$, we find

-Furthermore, if one considers a curve $\gamma$ in $M$ and its acceleration, then he sees that $\ddot{\gamma}$ lies in the sub-bundle $\ker(\na^*_\cdot\xi)$ if and only if the curve satisfies the equations system of a geodesic (cf. \cite{Alb3}).
+Furthermore, if one considers a curve $\gamma$ in $M$ and its velocity and acceleration, then one has that $\ddot{\gamma}$ sits in the sub-bundle $\ker(\na^*_\cdot\xi)$ if and only if the curve satisfies the equations system of a geodesic of $M$.

-\begin{proof}[Proof of (\ref{torsaodenablaasterisco}) and Proposition \ref{dmu}] Recall the connection $D$ on $\tsb\subset TM$ induced from $\na^*$, given in section \ref{Geomofthetangentspherebundle}: \,$D=\na^\bigstar-\frac{1}{2}\calR$.
-To prove it is torsion-free, we may likewise compute the torsion of $\na^\bigstar$.
-First, it is easy to see that $(T^{\na^\bigstar})^h=(T^{\na^*})^h=\pi^*T^\nabla=0$.
-Secondly, disregarding the symmetric component $\na^\bigstar_{y}z-\na^*_yz$, for any two vector fields $y,z$ on $\tsb$, cf. \eqref{nablastar}, the vertical part is
+\begin{proof}[Proof of (\ref{torsaodenablaasterisco}) and Proposition \ref{dmu}] Recall the connection $D$ on $\tsb\subset TM$ induced from $\na^*$, given in Section \ref{Geomofthetangentspherebundle}: \,$D=\na^\divideontimes-\frac{1}{2}\calR$.
+To prove it is torsion-free, we may likewise compute the torsion of $\na^\divideontimes$.
+First, it is easy to see that $(T^{\na^\divideontimes})^h=(T^{\na^*})^h=\pi^*T^\nabla=0$.
+Secondly, disregarding the symmetric component $\na^\divideontimes_{y}z-\na^*_yz=\frac{1}{s^2}\langle y^v,z^v\rangle\xi$, for any two vector fields $y,z$ on $\tsb$, cf. \eqref{nablastar}, the vertical part is

 This proves (\ref{torsaodenablaasterisco}).
 Regarding the 1-form $\theta$ defined in (\ref{mu}), we use the same connection to compute firstly:

 Hence, by a well-known formula,

 as we wished. \end{proof}